codeforamerica/promptly/README.md

 ```
 You should see the project at <a href="http://localhost:5000">http://localhost:5000</a>

-11) Create a Promptly user
+11) Create a Promptly admin user
 If you want to do anything in Promptly, you'll need to create an admin user from the command line

 Run `$foreman run rails c` to start the rails console.